Alternative Punishment for Nonviolent Crimes

 Evangelical Leaders Survey

 American evangelical leaders overwhelmingly support alternatives to incarceration for nonviolent offenders, according to the November Evangelical Leaders Survey.
 Only 2 percent of respondents do not support alternative measures.
+Too many are imprisoned for crimes that should have another option, too many of you fail to pass the cheap background check for your jobs and in turn fail at contributing back to society.

 “Evangelical leaders see sky high incarceration rates as bad for the economy, bad for those imprisoned and bad for families,” said Leith Anderson, President of the National Association of Evangelicals (NAE).
 “For nonviolent offenders, other types of sentencing have the potential to be more effective in the long run.”